ACCESS-NRI/access-hive.org.au/docs/index.md

 Contributions to the ACCESS-Hive site are **encouraged by any member of the community**.
 Please refer to the [How to contribute guide][HCG] to learn how you can help the ACCESS community build a documentation database useful to all its members.

 You can also leave some comments and feedback about the ACCESS-Hive content in the form of issues on [the ACCESS-Hive repository][IssueHive] or via email.

+???+ tip
+    We use a system of tags to identify the level of support you can expect from ACCESS-NRI:

+    - {{ supp }}: Supported by ACCESS-NRI
+    - {{ recom }}: Recommended by ACCESS-NRI (Tool supported on NCI)
+    - {{ comm }}: Community contributed (Limited Support)

 ## Acknowledgement